 Their “Flexible” plan costs $20/month as a base price, and then you pay $10/GB for data up to 6GB, after which further data usage is free.
 (There is a throttling cap at 15GB, which Google reports less than 1% of their customers reach).
 That means at maximum you’ll pay $80/month for your first line.
 Additional lines are $15 each, and they share the same data pool as the primary line.

 If you regularly use a lot of data, Google Fi recently added an “Unlimited” plan that is capped at a fixed monthly $70 for one line, or $120 for two lines, with “unlimited” data up to 22GB, after which data is throttled.
 There are also discounted rates for 3 or more lines, which you can read about here.

-At first glance, that may not seem like an excellent deal, but it’s reasonable particularly when factoring in the ability to seamlessly use it internationally.
+At first glance Fi seems like a fairly standard deal, but it’s particularly enticing when factoring in the ability to seamlessly use it internationally.

 Since our usage can vary widely month to month — we aren’t always overseas and we use WiFi whenever possible — we opted for one line on the “Flexible” plan.